kesler20/test_setup/README.md

 4. install dependencies ``conda install pandas``
 5. make the dependencies explicit `pip freeze > requriements.txt``

+To move files into the root folder after cloning this repository

+``xcopy * ../``

+then click D o the question they ask.

 ## For a Linux computer